pjkroker/TorandoCheck/README.md

 # TorandoCheck
+TorandoCheck combines Toradocu and Randoop to find inconsistencies.

 Your project in a folder named `repository` and a file `analyzed.json` should be in the same directory, like this:
 ```